 SARHADDI NELSON: Privately owned generators roar in front of stores.
 They're the only way to get power here.
 Bakery owner Sia Hussein(ph) says that Bamiyan is best described in one word - frustrating.

-NELSON: Down the street, bookseller Barad Ali(ph) who has spent all of his 60 years here says he doesn't believe things will get better.
+SARHADDI NELSON: Down the street, bookseller Barad Ali(ph) who has spent all of his 60 years here says he doesn't believe things will get better.

 SARHADDI NELSON: Many residents share his anger at Karzai but surprisingly a few direct their ire at the governor - a staunch Karzai ally who made the same promises to Bamiyan residents when she took office two years ago.

-Mr. ALI: (Through translator) She's one person and can't do everything.
+ALI: (Through translator) She's one person and can't do everything.
 The governor is good.

 SARHADDI NELSON: But for all of the governor's fame, Bamiyan which has none of the security issues that hamper reconstruction in most of Afghanistan has pretty much been ignored.
 Attention and funds are instead lavished on less safe provinces that are in danger of being lost to the Taliban.
 Paul Fishstein of the Afghanistan Research and Evaluation Unit - a think tank in Kabul.

 SARHADDI NELSON: Surabi, a mother of three who has a pharmacy degree, says she gave up her personal life to take this job that Karzai offered her.
 She sees her husband and teenaged boys - who stayed behind in Kabul - once a month.
 But it was important to her to become a role model, especially because she's a woman and a Hazara, a Shiite Muslim descended from Mongol invaders.
 The Hazara has formed the majority in Bamiyan.
 Surabi felt it was a place she could make a difference.
 At first, her goal was to make Bamiyan a hallmark of post-Taliban Afghanistan - to turn it into a premier tourist destination and lift it out of poverty.
 Today, her dreams are far more modest.

-Governor SURABI: At least if I can put a cover of asphalt on the road in Bamiyan City then after that I will say goodbye to the people: This is my desire and my wish.
+SURABI: At least if I can put a cover of asphalt on the road in Bamiyan City then after that I will say goodbye to the people: This is my desire and my wish.

-Soraya Sarhaddi Nelson, NPR News, Bamiyan.
+SARHADDI NELSON: Soraya Sarhaddi Nelson, NPR News, Bamiyan.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.